zyperize/zyperpoly/README.md

 - **Console / UI** – summaries like Wallet 0x… bet ,000 USDC that “Chiefs” will NOT happen in “Raiders vs. Chiefs”, with implied positions, wallet age (in hours), Eastern Time timestamps, and market links.
 - **TXT archive** – every scan logs the same content in uns/scan-YYYY-MM-DDTHH-mm-ssZ.txt.
-- **State** – data/state.json tracks wallet history, alerts, and the last processed block (for incremental scans).
+- **State** – data/state.json tracks wallet history, alerts, and the last processed block for reference.

 ---